jekelija/lotrdndwiki/content/Factions/Pragmatists/Pragmatists.md

 ## Overview

-**Creed:** _Use the Chain for good — heal the land, rekindle wonder._
+**Creed:** _Use the Crown for good — heal the land, rekindle wonder._
-**Hidden Vice:** _Corruption by the Chain’s will; Saruman’s logic reborn._
+**Hidden Vice:** _Corruption by the Crown’s will; Saruman’s logic reborn._

 The Pragmatists believe that **power is a gift wasted if not used**.
-Where others fear the Chain’s influence, they see a divine instrument — a chance to heal Middle-earth’s scars and restore its lost beauty.
+Where others fear the Crown’s influence, they see a divine instrument — a chance to heal Middle-earth’s scars and restore its lost beauty.

 They are not villains but **visionaries**, and it is precisely their nobility that makes them dangerous.